 By default, when translating a key, i18next tries the first combination of your namespace, language, and key.

-However, if that does not work, i18next attempts to gracefully fall-back to a different combination in order to provide the most relevant translation for a piece of content, the core idea being to try to find a key that exists, from most specific to least specific.
+However, if that does not work, i18next attempts to gracefully fallback to a different combination in order to provide the most relevant translation for a piece of content.
+The core idea is to try to find a key that exists, from most specific to least specific.
 Here is the process that it uses by default: